Paper ballot (hand marked paper ballots and ballot marking devices)

 Varies by election contest

-“a.
-Any individual failed to be nominated in a primary election by one percent or less of the highest vote cast for a candidate for the office sought.
+a.
+Any individual failed to be nominated by the individual's party or to a no-party office in a primary election by one percent or less of the highest vote cast for a candidate seeking nomination from the political party for the office sought or for a candidate for the no-party office sought.

 b.
 Any individual failed to be elected in a general or special election by one-half of one percent or less of the highest vote cast for a candidate for that office.